As seen in:

-You’ve come to the right place to find out how to turn your dream internship into a physical reality.
+And you’ve come to the right place to discover how to turn your dream internship into a physical reality.

 This guide will show you a cover letter for an engineering internship example, plus the best tips on how to write a cover letter for an engineering internship step-by-step.